 Another autumnal treat, wild boar’s wonderful rich texture, and intense gamey flavor will obliterate lighter reds and whites – a ripe, structured red is called for.
 We love wild boar casserole with Priorat or a top Chianti.

 Apple pie, Tarts or Strudel

-Apples are ripe and plentiful at this time of year and lend themselves to a variety of mouth-watering desserts, including the traditionalist’s delight, apple pie.
-They deserve an equally stunning dessert wine, an Austrian sweet Riesling would be ideal.
+Apples are ripe and plentiful at this time of year and lend themselves to various mouth-watering desserts, including the traditionalist’s delight, apple pie.
+They deserve an equally stunning dessert wine; an Austrian sweet Riesling would be ideal.
 Canadian Ice wine is another delicious pairing.

 Blackberry based desserts

 Our favorite autumn fruit, blackberry tarts, and flans deserve a rich, sweet wine like Monbazillac, sweet Vouvray, or German Trockenbeerenauslese.
 Port, believe it or not, is another superb match.
 Port wines come in various categories and quality levels: the top of the Port hierarchy is the vintage ports, wines of great power, flavor, and complexity.
 Our favorite tipple?
 Taylor’s 1985 vintage.